konflux-ci/architecture/ADR/adr-0007-change-management.md

 Because App Studio is using a continuous delivery model, we need to ensure that we use lightweight change management processes when it's appropriate, and follow a more intensive change management process when needed.

+This change management process will go into effect when App Studio goes into a 24x7 support mode; this will likely correspond to its GA date.

 ## Decision

 Incremental code changes that are fully tested by automated tests, which will not cause an outage or a significant change to functionality, will follow the normal code review process in their respective code repositories.
 To deploy such a change to staging and production, there will be a pull request opened against the infra-deployments repo or the App Interface repo with the requested change.
 Then the change must follow our normal code review process.